dessislavav/CocktailWizard/README.md

 ![Alt text](https://github.com/radkostanev/CocktailWizard/blob/master/Images/CocktailDetails.jpg)
 * It also includes **searching possibility** for:
-     * Bars: by Name, Address and Rating	as well as for
+     * Bars: by Name, Address and Rating, as well as for
      * Cocktails: by Name, Ingredient/s and Rating

 ![Alt text](https://github.com/radkostanev/CocktailWizard/blob/master/Images/Search.jpg)